 IRDASC-4s controlling signals with different numbers of aspects can be combined together.
 For example as a railway line approaches a terminus station there could be a 4 aspect, then 3 aspect and finally 2 aspect signal.
 It would be incorrect for the signal immediately before the end of the line to be 4 aspect because it would mislead the driver into thinking the track was much longer.
 Similarly it would be meaningless to have a 4 aspect signal before a 2 aspect because double yellow means the next signal is at yellow and a 2 aspect signal cannot display this.

 Each IRDASC-4 is positioned past the signal it controls.
-This position is important because the signal changes to red when the front of the train is detected.
+This position is important because the signal changes to red when the front of the train is detected by the IRDASC-4.

 The unit is screwed to the underside of the baseboard with the infra red emitter and detector located in a hole between the sleepers.
 It is easiest to install the units after the track is laid.
 Drill a small pilot hole between the sleepers.
 Fit an 8mm drill bit marked with tape for slightly less than the base board thickness.
 Drill from underneath the baseboard following the pilot hole.
 Cut or file the small amount of baseboard material left between the sleepers.
 Install the unit, and then fill the remainder of the hole with modelling material.
 Blue tack will hold the units in place temporarily.